 Even better, the lightweight nylon literally added no weight to my bag; only better organization.
 This thing is a new permanent addition to my backpacking packing list.

 I’ve now been carrying the Hoboroll for two months across Asia and like it more and more every day.
 Not only do I instantly know where to find all my clothes at any given instant, the module doesn’t even wrinkle T-shirts if I take the time to roll them properly first.
 I’ve been rained on a lot here and spend a lot of time in the sand; the nylon material provides a little bonus moisture and dirt protection to keep stuff clean.

 Unlike the multitude of other travel accessories and gadgets out there simply aimed at taking travelers’ hard-saved funds, the Hoboroll wasn’t created by a big corporation.
 The husband-wife team behind the product have hiked the Annapurna circuit to gather wildflowers for research.
 They regularly spend a lot of time in the field, so they know all about traveling light and what travelers really need – more so than the desk jockeys!

-- The Hoboroll weighs close to nothing.
+- The Hoboroll weighs very little.

 - Packing is made quicker and more organized.

 - Clothing gets a little extra protection from the elements.

 - The roll can be opened from both ends and can be customized.